 Adverbs are expressions that function as modifiers of other elements of the clause.
 They can provide a wide range of information.

-Those used to provide information about the place where an event takes place are called Adverbs of Place.
+Adverbs of place provide information about the place where an event takes place.

 - The non alcoholic drinks are downstairs.